How to remove all unused imports in Eclipse

 2) Above option is not very efficient if you want to remove multiple unused imports in single click because it removes them one by one.
 It's better to use "Organize Imports" feature of Eclipse IDE to remove multiple or all unused imports statement.
 For using this from Menu, Select Source-->Organize Imports.
 This will remove all unused imports from that Java file.

-3) Third and my preferred option to remove all unused import statement from Java file is ctrl + shirt + O, which is a shortcut of Organized import in Eclipse and you can say Eclipse shortcut to remove all unused import statment from Java file.
-This will also work like previous option and remove all unused import lines from source file.
+3) Third and my preferred option to remove all unused import statement from Java file is ctrl + shift + O, which is a shortcut of Organized import in Eclipse and you can say Eclipse shortcut to remove all unused import statement from Java file.
+This will also work with the previous option and remove all unused import lines from the source file.

-One more advantage of using Organize import or shortcut ctrl + shift +O is that it imports all packages which is required by code, So it not only save time while removing import statement but also help to import required packages in Java.
-It means if you copy paste some code and see lots of red line as error due to non imported packages, just use this Eclipse shortcut or save your source file if you have configured Eclipse save action to organize import.
+One more advantage of using Organize import or shortcut ctrl + shift +O is that it imports all packages which are required by code, So it not only save time while removing import statement but also help to import required packages in Java.
+It means if you copy paste some code and see lots of red line as an error due to non-imported packages, just use this Eclipse shortcut or save your source file if you have configured Eclipse save action to organize import.